Signs Your Great Dane is Spoiled

 - Reward with the treat and praise

 Remember that some barking is normal and healthy – it’s your Great Dane’s way of communicating.
-The goal isn’t to eliminate barking completely but to manage excessive vocalization that stems from being spoiled.
+The goal isn’t to eliminate barking completely but to manage excessive vocalization from being spoiled.

 6. Destructive Behavior